-41. This Constitution is a living document and shall be amended as the Corporation progresses.
-Authority is delegated to the Monitoring Officer of the Combined Authority, in consultation with the Group Chief Executive of the Combined Authority, to make amendments to the Constitution to reflect organisational or legislative changes, or to make any minor textual or grammatical corrections.
-Any other amendments which impact upon the scope of the Corporation, shall be agreed by the MDC Board
+49. This Constitution is a living document and shall be amended as the Corporation progresses.
+Authority is delegated to the Monitoring Officer of the Combined Authority, in consultation with the Group Chief Executive of the Combined Authority, to make amendments to the Constitution in order to reflect organisational or legislative changes, or to make any minor textual or grammatical corrections.
+Any other changes shall be agreed by the Combined Authority's Cabinet.